-The instrument was used for a two-week seismic exploration in an area of Golmud City, Qinghai Province in 2013; the total measuring line length was 4.4 km, the seismic migration profile is shown in Figure 6.
+The instrument was used for a 2-week seismic exploration in an area of Golmud City, Qinghai Province in 2013; the total measuring line length was 4.4 km, the seismic migration profile is shown in Fig. 6.
 The exploration adopted the CDJ-Z/P60 geophone of the Chongqing Instrument Factory (technical parameters are listed in Appendix A) and explosives as seismic sources.
 The sampling rate was 4 kHz, with 2048 sampling points and 24 channels.
 Seismic surveying utilizes the coverage measurement method.

-4.2 Realization of Distributed Seismic Exploration Instrument
+4.2 Realization of distributed seismic exploration instrument

 CUGB-CS48DAS was designed to provide additional distributed acquisition station functions on the basis of 48 channels to the original system and achieve data transfer and command control via network cables.
 Distributed control was added to the acquisition control system on the hardware layer.
-In the host control system, the operating interface, the drawing module, and the document manager were modified and 48 sampling channels were extended to 96, the system diagram is shown in Figure 7, connect CUGB-CS48DAS and Distributed Sampling Unit with PoE (Power Over Ethernet).
+In the host control system, the operating interface, the drawing module, and the document manager were modified and 48 sampling channels were extended to 96; the system diagram is shown in Fig. 7 - it connects CUGB-CS48DAS and Distributed Sampling Unit with PoE (Power Over Ethernet).

-4.3 Extension of Electrical Prospecting
+4.3 Extension of electrical prospecting

 In August 2014, an extension of the electrical prospecting function was achieved on the basis of the CUGB-CS48DAS seismograph.
-The extension of geophysical electrical prospecting is shown in Figure 8.
+The extension of geophysical electrical prospecting is shown in Fig. 8.
 An electrical prospecting controller and an electrical transmitter were added to the original system, and sensors were changed to electrodes.
-Moreover, modifications were implemented on the original acquisition boards designed only for seismic data acquisition to meet the needs of electrical data acquisition as well.
-Mainly, the cut-off frequency of low-pass filter became optional up to 3kHz when acquiring electrical data.
-Particularly, 50Hz power frequency filter circuits were added to realize a -82dB attenuation on that frequency point.
+Moreover, modifications were implemented in the original acquisition boards designed only for seismic-data acquisition to meet the needs of electrical data acquisition as well.
+Mainly, the cut-off frequency of low-pass filter became optional up to 3 kHz when acquiring electrical data.
+Particularly, 50 Hz power frequency filter circuits were added to realize a -82 dB attenuation on that frequency point.
 The host computer of the original system was directly connected to the electrical prospecting controller via serial ports.
 The overall acquisition process can be controlled using the electrical prospecting controller which controls the electrode channel configuration and operating state of the electrical transmitter based on host computer commands.
 The main part of the electrical transmitter is the medium-power generators used for geophysical electrical prospecting of the measured area, so that the measured objects show electrical characteristics (such as apparent resistivity and apparent polarizability).
 By controlling the electrical transmitter and changing the frequency and waveform of the emission current, the measurements of the induced polarization method in both frequency domain and time domain can be performed.

-Field comparative experiment was then implemented at the suburban area of Beijing, in contrast with the high-density electrical prospecting instrument of Chongqing Instrument Factory named DUK-2A.
-The pseudo-sections of apparent resistivity and apparent polarizability is shown as Figure 9.
-As is indicated in Figure 9(a) and 9(b), the pseudo-sections of apparent resistivity obtained by both instruments present high consistency, no matter in the trend that resistivity varies or the approximate appearance and thickness of different layers.
-It could also be found that there are some differences between

-Figure 9(a) and (b) presented as small scaled anomalies.
-This is because the two instruments were not placed at the exactly same location and there were some errors introduced during inversion process.
-The Figure 9(c) and 9(d) are illustrations of apparent polarizability.
-According to that, it is easy to find the contours of apparent polarizability acquired by proposed instrument are well superimposed with that obtained using DUK-2A.
+A field comparative experiment was then implemented in the suburban area of Beijing, in contrast with the highdensity electrical prospecting instrument of Chongqing Instrument Factory named DUK-2A.
+The pseudo-sections of apparent resistivity and apparent polarizability are shown in Fig. 9.
+As is indicated in Fig. 9a and b, the pseudo-sections of apparent resistivity obtained by both instruments present high consistency; the trend is not affected by resistivity variation or the approximate appearance and thickness of different layers.
+It could also be found that there are some differences between Fig. 9a and b presented as small scaled anomalies.
+This is because the two instruments were not placed at exactly the same location and some errors were introduced during the inversion process.
+Figure 9c and d are illustrations of apparent polarizability.
+According to this, it is easy to see that the contours of apparent polarizability acquired by the proposed instrument are well superimposed with that obtained using DUK-2A.